EICC Transfer Guides and Agreements

 Course equivalency guides and articulation agreements are provided as a service by

-the Student Services Departments at Clinton (CCC), Muscatine (MCC) and Scott (SCC)
+the Student Services Departments at Clinton, Muscatine and Scott Community Colleges.

-Community Colleges.
-The agreements are meant to serve as a guide for students in preparation
+The agreements are meant to serve as a guide for students in preparation for transfer.

 Please use these guides and this information as an opportunity to explore your transfer options and begin a conversation with the four-year college of your choice.
-CCC, MCC, and SCC advisors are available to assist you with your transfer questions.
+Our advisors are available to assist you with your transfer questions.

 Articulation Agreements are formal contracts signed between Eastern Iowa Community

 Colleges (EICC) and another institution.
 These agreements explain how (through an